 Sounds funny right?
-But the truth is degree or not companies want to hire people that can put a yes on at least 2 of these 3 questions.
+But the truth is, a degree or not; companies want to hire people that can put a yes on at least 2 of these 3 questions.

-Another thing that might help you.
-If you are driven enough to teach yourself maybe you should start something.
+Another thing that might help you if you are driven enough to teach yourself may start something.
 Start an open-source project or at least contributing to one.
-This will look good on your resume, but even more important you will likely meet some people better than you and further your self-taught education.
+This will look good on your resume, but even more important, you will likely meet some people better than you and further your self-taught education.

 Here let me break it down in the next section so you can follow some steps and check some boxes.

 What You Should Do to Give Yourself the Best Chance?